Motivation: Don’t be a couch potato

 This will provide instant motivation (BOOM) to keep up with that regiment or nutrition program!

 Another way to stay motivated is to do some self-assessment fitness tests before you start your regiment, such as the maximum number of pushups or sit-ups you can PROPERLY do in one minute.
-Like your selfie you can go back and retest yourself and see how far you’ve come (a full article on self-assessed fitness tests to come soon)!
+Like your selfie, you can go back and retest yourself and see how far you’ve come (a full article on self-assessed fitness tests to come soon)!

 Now, it’s more beneficial to do both of these because science tells us that a multifaceted approach to exercise motivation is most effective at keeping us on the path to our goals (Li 1998).

-Now that the fit tests and pictures are out-of-the-way, it’s time to start small, especially if you are just beginning.
+Now that the fitness tests and pictures are out-of-the-way, it’s time to start small, especially if you are just beginning.
 This is very important.
 It’s not wise to jump into a full-blown 5-7 days a week exercise regiment with heavy resistance training and hours of cardio.

-First of all you’ll die (not really but you’ll be extremely sore) but you have a good chance of injury, and secondly you will probably get burnt out incredibly fast when the results aren’t appearing after the first week and you are super sore.
+First of all, you’ll die (not really but you’ll be extremely sore) but you have a good chance of injury, and secondly you will probably get burnt out incredibly fast when the results aren’t appearing after the first week and you are super sore.

 Doing this makes exercise seem like a job and takes the fun out of it, when we are actually enjoying exercising we can be more effective at blasting fat and staying motivated (Teixeira et al 2006)!

 You should start off small with resistance training 3-4 times a week and doing 20-30 minutes of cardio 2-3 times a week (actually if you are really out of shape start off with walking for 30 minutes a day and progress from there, just get up and active) or doing HIIT sessions.